tanyelai/neuroscience/README.md

 Neurons communicate with other neurons, with muscles, or with glands at synapses, and the transfer of a signal from the axon terminal of one neuron to the next neuron is called *synaptic transmission*.
 There are two major kinds of synapses—chemical and electrical—each using very different mechanisms for synaptic transmission.

 #### Chemical Transmission
 Most neurons send a signal to the cell across the synapse by releasing chemical neurotransmitters into the synaptic cleft, the gap between neurons at the synapse.
-The general mechanism is as follows: the arrival of the action potential at the axon terminal leads to depolarization of the terminal membrane, causing voltage-gated "Ca" channels to open. !e opening of these channels triggers small vesicles containing neurotransmitter to fuse with the membrane at the synapse and release the transmitter into the synaptic cleft.
+The general mechanism is as follows: the arrival of the action potential at the axon terminal leads to depolarization of the terminal membrane, causing voltage-gated "Ca" channels to open.
+The opening of these channels triggers small vesicles containing neurotransmitter to fuse with the membrane at the synapse and release the transmitter into the synaptic cleft.

 There are two types of postsynaptic receptors: ligand-gated ion channels where neurotransmitter binding directly gates (opens) the ion channel, and G protein–coupled receptors (GPCRs) where biochemical signals indirectly cause the gating of ion channels; G proteins are those that bind the guanine nucleotides GDP and GTP (guanosine di- and triphosphate) and act as molecular switches in cells.
 Specific neurotransmitters bind to each type of postsynap-tic receptor.
 In ligand-gated ion channels, binding induces a conformational change in the receptor.